Applying to the Humphrey School: Your Questions Answered

-One of the best ways to learn about our programs is to attend our Fall Preview Day on Nov.
-3, or any of our upcoming information sessions.
+One of the best ways to learn about our programs is to participate in of our upcoming information sessions.
 You can meet students and faculty members, explore the curriculum and career prospects, and get the information that will help you to make a good decision about your future.
 You can also contact our admissions team to set up an individual appointment.

 We’ve invited our Director of Admissions Sherlonda Clarke to answer some frequently asked questions about how to apply to the Humphrey School.